HuuTrucNguyen0508/Rendu_Projet_M1_Reseau/README.md

 ## Download Docker Window (or the equivalent on the machine)

-## I.Kubernetes: Install your prefered Kubernetes environment (MiniKube in my case)
+## I. Kubernetes: Install your prefered Kubernetes environment (MiniKube in my case)

   - 1.Start your Minikube: